FEUP-ESOF-2020-21/open-cx-t4g1-grupo-1/docs/userstories.md

 Then I can have everyone notified.
 ```
 #### Value
-High/Medium/Low
+Medium
 #### Effort
 > To Fill

 ## **Story #9**
-*As a conference host, I want to to be able to send a notification when my talk needs to be postponed.*
+*As a conference host, I want to be able to send a notification when my talk needs to be postponed.*
 #### MockUp
 > Criar alteração que origina a notificação.
 #### Acceptance Test